When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

-88% of people use antivirus on their laptop or desktop computer, yet only 50% use additional features like a VPN, secure browser or password manager that often come bundled with paid packages, according to a survey of 1,275 people conducted in November 2019.
+Some 88% of people use antivirus on their laptop or desktop computer, yet only 50% use additional features like a virtual private network (VPN), secure browser or password manager that often come bundled with paid packages, according to a Which? survey.*

 Paid antivirus: what do you get for your money?